 Comparing Florida (Dark) Cerith to Cuming's Cerith Snail

-So after observing the above two Cerith species, I'm sure you can see their similarities and differences.
+Florida Dark Cerith, Cerithium atratum, After observing the above two Cerith species, I'm sure you can see their similarities and differences.
 One main difference is in their size, which you can't tell by the photos.
-The Florida Cerith, Cerithium atratum, is much smaller, about 1 1/2 inches while the Indo-Pacific Cuming's species is 3 1/2 inches.
+The Florida Cerith, is much smaller, about 1 1/2 inches while the Indo-Pacific Cuming's species is 3 1/2 inches.
 Both are at full adult size.
 The Florida species is lighter tan with stripped bands while the Cuming's has a more speckled pattern.
 Also, the Cumings has distinct knobs while the Dark Cerith is beady.
 The point is when you're identifying species, you learn to be a much more careful observer.
 One can be easily mistaken for another.

 - Habitat: Both species like sand-bars at the high tide level, sandy shallows or coral rubble